UBC-NLP/ara_emotion_naacl2018/README.md

 # Replication

-* We provide our data splits for the Lama-dataset (Gold) as described in the paper.
+* We provide our data splits for Lama-dataset (Gold) as described in the paper.
 * Link: [Dataset-split](https://github.com/UBC-NLP/ara_emotion_naacl2018/tree/master/data_splits)

 </br>